 4. Always lock your vehicle.
 Although this sounds somewhat obvious, a lot of people don’t lock their cars, especially if they’re parked outside their home or in a low-crime area.
 I’m sure you know the expression, “Don’t assume…” You’d rather be safe than sorry, right?

 5. If you see something, say something.
 This goes for both your sake and the sake of others.
 If you see someone that looks suspicious peering into cars in a parking lot or on your street, report this activity.
 You could be saving yourself or someone else a lot of trouble.

-6. Invest in homeowners/renters insurance and comprehensive car insurance if you haven’t already.
+6. Invest in homeowners or renters insurance and comprehensive car insurance if you haven’t already.
 These can be lifesavers if you experience damage to your vehicle or theft as a result of a car break-in.
-Shop around for quotes on car insurance and homeowners or renters insurance to save money while getting the best protection for your area.